FujiwaraTakuya/Fujis-Endosoma/Experimental stuff/Vorish Rain 2 - A Risk of Rain Creature VRPG (or Roguelike) Experience.md

 - +BD per-Level on Stat Block (Base Damage)
 - +1 Stomach Capacity on Stat Block
 Each Experience Cap per-level starts at 100, then it's multiplied by exponents of 1.55 rounded to the nearest whole number for each Level after it (I.e. 100 x 1.55¹/²/³/etc. = 155 (Level 2)/240 (Level 3)/372 (Level 4)/etc.).
 You can look for the explained examples of each Experience Cap in the Extras and Stuff section.
+### Evolution
+Some Monsters have the ability to Evolve from a prior form; usually taking years of natural progression and being born for the task given, this process can be expedited for certain individuals during the heat of combat.

+Evolutions are a faster form Metamorphosis limited to special individuals (Players) where they rapidly change forms to something more powerful than what they were before.
+However, Evolutions appear to be entirely optional to the individual, meaning they can choose to maintain their current form, or evolve into something much grander.
+When these individuals choose to perform their Evolution, they become stationary and unable to act for 3 Rounds/18 Seconds per-Size Category they gain between evolutions while gaining a 100% Max HP Shield per-Size Category during the evolution process.
+Once the Evolution ends, they lose the HP Shield and become active once again.

+When a Player Monster Evolves from their previous form, their Level resets to 1, but they maintain the Base Stats they gained up until their evolution, plus the level-up stats of their new Evolution.
 ## How to calculate "Base Damage" & "Total Damage"
 When determining a creature's Base Damage for attacks and items, use the following: (Creature BD + 1 per level + 1/2/3/5 per Weapon Item Bonus) x Buffs
 Total Damage gains additional benefits like this: (Creature BD + 1 per level + 1/2/3/5 per Weapon Item Bonus) x Buffs x Damage Bonuses x Crit